Microcom Networking Protocol: MNP 4

 MNP 4 was a further improvement on MNP 3, adding a variable packet size system they referred to as Adaptive Packet Assembly.

 In the case of MNP the overhead of the packet system was relatively small, but even the multi-byte CRC was taking up space better used for data.
-Generally using a larger packet would address this, because the CRC remains the same fixed size and thus its relative overhead is reduced compared to the amount of data.
+Generally, using a larger packet would address this, because the CRC size remains fixed and thus its relative overhead is reduced compared to the amount of data.
 However, when an error does occur, using larger packets also means that more data has to be re-sent.
 On noisy lines, this can slow overall throughput.

 With MNP 4 the two modems constantly monitor the line for dropped packets, and if a certain threshold is crossed (selected by the user), the modem drops back to a smaller packet size.
 This means that when a packet is dropped, the amount of data that has to be re-sent is smaller, leading to better throughput.
-On good quality lines, using larger packets means that the overhead of the CRC is reduced.
-Packets could be between 64 and 256 bytes, and allowed the user to force it to a particular size if they wished.
+On good-quality lines, using larger packets means that the overhead of the CRC is reduced.
+Packets could be between 64 and 256 bytes, and the user could force a particular size if wished.

 MNP 4 also introduced Data Phase Optimization, a simple change to the protocol that allowed some of the packet-framing information to be dropped after the link was set up, further reducing protocol overhead.
-The combination of these features, along with MNP 3's lack of byte-framing, allowed for a further increase in throughput efficiency.
+The combination of these features, along with MNP 3's lack of byte-framing, allowed a further increase in throughput efficiency.